ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/docker-build-cloud/actions.md

 ## Setup secrets

-To run GitHub Actions you will need secrets for your Docker Hub username and Personal Access Token (PAT).
+To run GitHub Actions, you will need secrets for your Docker Hub username and Personal Access Token (PAT).
 This enables you to automate the login to your Docker Hub account.

-You also need a secret for the Docker Organization.
-If you don't have an organization use your Docker ID for this secret.
+You will also need a secret for the Docker Organization.
+If you don't have an organization, use your Docker ID for this secret.

 Access the secrets from the `Settings` tab on your repository.
 Expand the `Secrets and variables` on the left side and click `Actions`.

 Add three secrets using the `New repository secret` button:
 - `DOCKER_USER` with your Docker ID
 - `DOCKER_PAT` with your Personal Access Token
-- `DOCKER_ORG` with your Docker Organization, this can be your Docker ID if you are not in an Organization
+- `DOCKER_ORG` with your Docker Organization (this can be your Docker ID if you are not in an organization)

 ![GitHub Actions Secrets #center](_images/secrets.png)